ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/brainstorming.md

 # Plug in March 15th into the current_date below
 current_date = datetime(2023, 3, 15)

+# difference in dates
 delta = current_date - start_date
+# convert that difference to # of days
 days = delta.days

+# use integer aka floor division to get the week number
+# also same as math.floor (10 / 7)
 week = days // 7 + 1
 day = days % 7 + 1